tangobattle/tango/README.md

     npm run start:main  # start electron (run this in a new terminal)
     ```

+### Server

+The server is the remote HTTP server-based component that Tango connects to.
+It doesn't actually do very much, so you can run it on absolutely piddly hardware.
+All it does is provide signaling by send WebRTC SDPs around and providing TURN credentials.
+Note that it doesn't actually provide a TURN server itself, so you'll need some way to get TURN credentials.

+If you already have Rust installed, you can build it like so:

+1. Enter the core directory and build it.

+    ```sh
+    cd core &&
+    cargo build --release --bin tango-server
+    ```

+That should be it!
+The server should be available in the usual Rust output directory.

+In order to configure your server, you'll need to set the following environment variables:

+-   `LISTEN_ADDR`: Host/port to listen on.
+Defaults to `[::]:1984`.
+It's recommended to front this with e.g. nginx for TLS support.

+-   `USE_X_REAL_IP`: Whether or not the client's IP is presented in the `X-Real-IP` header.
+If false, will use the IP of the TCP connection. **Do not enable this if you do not have a reverse proxy (e.g. nginx) that will set this in all cases!**

+-   `SUBSPACE_CLIENT_ID`, `SUBSPACE_CLIENT_SECRET`: Credentials for WebRTC-CDN from <https://subspace.com>.
+If not set, clients will not be able to get TURN credentials and connectivity behind CGNAT will be limited.

 ## Language support

 Tango is fully internationalized and supports language switching based on your computer's language settings.